 The separatists, however, denied any responsibility and, in turn, blame Ukrainian forces.

-But Igor Strelkov, a pro-Russian rebel leader had earlier boasted of having shot down a Ukrainian cargo plane at the same location the Malaysian airliner went down, fuelling suspicion that the Malaysian aircraft may have been shot down by accident.
+But Igor Strelkov, a pro-Russian rebel leader had earlier boasted of having shot down a Ukrainian cargo plane at the same location the Malaysian airliner went down, fueling suspicion that the Malaysian aircraft may have been shot down by accident.

 International airlines, such as Germany's Lufthansa, were quick to reroute their flights following the Malaysian Airlines crash.